patternfly/training-scenarios/react-charts/bar-chart/intro.md

 patterns with consistent markup, styling, and behavior.

 PatternFly React charts are composed using separate components, so features are more easily customizable.
-This course covers PatternFly bar chart - starting with a simple chart, adding multiple datasets, tooltips, axis labels, a legend, and concluding by changing the theme color.
+This course covers PatternFly bar chart, starting with a simple chart, adding multiple datasets, tooltips, axis labels, a legend, and concluding by changing the theme color.